 Washington's Wildstock Geoduck Fishery

-Since 1969, the state Department of Natural Resources (DNR) has jointly managed the geoduck fishery in the state with the Washington Department of Fish and Wildlife (WDFW), and the Puget Sound Treaty Indian Tribes (Tribes).
+Since 1969, DNR has jointly managed the geoduck fishery in the state with the Washington Department of Fish and Wildlife (WDFW), and the Puget Sound Treaty Indian Tribes (Tribes).

 The state and Tribes each have a right to 50 percent of the sustainable, allowable geoduck catch.
 Both are responsible for estimating geoduck population size, determining sustainable yield, and protecting the health of the geoduck stock and the habitat they depend upon.